go-aah/docs/en/getting-started.md

 Congratulations, you have successfully installed aah framework and ready to use :).

-## Let's Create your First aah application
+## Let's create your first aah application

 It is very easy to use aah framework CLI tool.
-[Learn more about aah CLI tool](/goto?doc=aah_cli).
+[Learn more about aah CLI tool](aah-cli-tool.html).

 ```bash
 aah new -importPath=github.com/jeevatkm/aah-first-app